bastion-rs/blog/_posts/2020-02-23-bastion-floating-on-tide-part-1.md

 - Part one is about setting up a simple Tide server, and covers initial steps such as adding dependencies, some basic routing and the request/reply model.

+- In [Part two](/2020/06/14/bastion-floating-on-tide-part-2.html) we will do a bit of refactoring, and then transform our function into a bastion child.

 The complete example file is available [in this Github gist](https://gist.github.com/o0Ignition0o/22c86b382166ba6ce1669a9e4dd37062) and you can reach out to me anytime if you have a question.

 ### Creating a simple Tide project